Big tech supports global tax, but wants digital services levies axed

 He noted that the communique over the weekend set expectations that digital services taxes will be repealed.
 “Companies are supportive of these global tax talks and the minimum tax is the price of tax certainty.”

-Adam Kovacevich of the Chamber of Progress, whose partner companies include Amazon.com Inc (AMZN.O), Facebook and Twitter Inc (TWTR.N), agreed, saying that big companies had been targeted for the past five to 10 years by "discriminatory digital services taxes" and wanted a different system for taxing corporations.
+Adam Kovacevich of the Chamber of Progress, whose partner companies include Amazon.com Inc, Facebook and Twitter Inc, agreed, saying that big companies had been targeted for the past five to 10 years by “discriminatory digital services taxes” and wanted a different system for taxing corporations.

 NetChoice, which also has Facebook and Google among its members, had a different view.